ianwright27/NumPuzzleAlgorithm/README.md

 ![](instruct.png)

-Note:
+- Things to Note:

--> Don't worry about Debug.py (it is just for generating debug logs in 'Debug.txt' incase of a problem) -> Worry so much about "DetectPositions.py"
+1) Don't worry about Debug.py (it is just for generating debug logs in 'Debug.txt' incase of a problem)
+2) Worry so much about "DetectPositions.py"

+Happy Hacking,
-- Ian Wright
+Ian Wright